Marsha P. Johnson: AIDS activism

 Several cases of acquired immunodeficiency syndrome (AIDS), originally known as Gay-Related Immune Deficiency (GRID) due to its association with gay men, were noted in New York City in 1980, a year before the disease was officially reported in 1981.
 By mid-1984, 5,000 Americans were infected with AIDS.
 At the end of that year, Johnson began regularly spending time with AIDS patients in hospitals, praying for them and lighting candles for them.
 After being honored in the New York Pride rally in June 1985, she helped to organize the first AIDS Walk in Los Angeles in July.
 She also participated in AIDS dance-a-thons in New York.
 When a friend of hers fell terminally ill from AIDS-related complications, she cared for him until his death and held a vigil for him.
 Throughout this period, she cared for David Combs, Wicker's ex-husband who was infected with AIDS, acting as his "nurse" while Wicker was at work.
 At some point, the strain of the ongoing pandemic caused Johnson to have a mental breakdown, damaging Wicker's apartment before being temporarily held at St. Mary Hospital.
 That year, the CDC estimated that between 500,000 and 1 million people were seropositive for AIDS.

 In 1987, community activists in New York founded the AIDS Coalition to Unleash Power (ACT UP), which used direct action tactics to advocate for AIDS-related healthcare reforms.
 Johnson was not an active member of ACT UP but did participate in various ACT UP activities, including marches and at least one meeting.
 In 1988, she starred as the master of ceremonies in the Hot Peaches musical Heat, a fictionalized account of the formation of the Hot Peaches that discussed the AIDS pandemic.
-She also starred as the master of ceremonies in the 1990 play Chrysis Heels, working to support the show's star, Chrysis, while she struggled with cancer.
-That year, she experienced a personal crisis marked by the AIDS-related deaths of Combs and of Bill Rafford, who had been a performer with the Angels of Light.
+She also starred as the master of ceremonies in the 1990 play Chrysis Heels, working to support the show's star, International Chrysis, while she struggled with cancer.
+That year, Johnson experienced a personal crisis marked by the AIDS-related deaths of Combs and of Bill Rafford, who had been a performer with the Angels of Light.
 She herself also tested HIV-positive during this time.
 This confluence of events caused her to have another mental breakdown, during which she was once again confined at St. Mary's.
 At the New York Pride rally that year, she and Wicker marched with the People with AIDS Coalition, carrying a banner memorializing Combs.

+Personal life

+Johnson stated that she was a practicing Catholic who also had ties to Santería.